social-capital-network/live-miner/README.md

-# A Decentralized Banking Protocol & Server for Live Social Programming
+# Decentralized Banking Protocol for Live Social Programming

 ## 101 - Recombinant Social Skills as Coins for Social Innovations